 Leaves will turn pale and have a fringed or scorched look.
 Their growth will also slow or look strange.
 Older leaves that have experienced chlorosis will have rolled margins, slowed growth, and tips that curl inward and are red.

 It's not uncommon to falsely think that a molybdenum deficiency is actually a nitrogen deficiency.
 But, molybdenum affects the middle of the marijuana plant and then moves up (making it extremely mobile) while nitrogen starts out at the bottom.
-Download my free marijuana grow bible for more tips about nutrients and marijuana plants.

 By contrast, an excess of molybdenum may resemble an iron or copper deficiency.
 Molybdenum primarily works from within enzymes to help transform nitrates into ammonia.
 The ammonia is important for protein production, making molybdenum rather essential.